PierreGrognet/ChIPseq_Workshop/LibPrep.md

 9. Incubate 20 min at 20°C in PCR machine (with the LID OFF)

-10. Add 🔴(red) 3µL USER Enzyme to the ligation mixture
+10. Add 🔴(red) 3µL USER Enzyme to the ligation mixture. _NB: The "USER enzyme" is provided in the Multiplex Oligo kit_

 11. Mix well by gentle pipetting up and down at least 10 times